Deploy an Azure Storage Mover agent

 • The agent is also removed from the Azure ARC service.
 This removal deletes the hybrid compute resource of type Server - Azure Arc that represented the agent with the Azure ARC service in the same resource group as your storage mover resource.

-• Unregistration removes the managed identity of the agent from Azure Active Directory (Azure AD).
-The associated service principal is automatically removed, invalidating any permissions this agent may have had on other Azure resources.
+• Unregistration removes the managed identity of the agent from Microsoft Entra ID.
+The associated service principal is automatically removed, invalidating any permissions this agent might have on other Azure resources.
 If you check the role-based access control (RBAC) role assignments, for instance of a target storage container the agent previously had permissions to, you no longer find the service principal of the agent, because it was deleted.
 The assignment itself is still visible as "Unknown service principal" but this assignment no longer connects to an identity and can never be reconnected.
 It's simply a sign that a role assignment used to be here, of a service principal that no longer exists.

 This behavior is standard, and not specific to Azure Storage Mover.
-You can observe the same behavior if you remove a different service principal from Azure AD and then check a former role assignment.
+You can observe the same behavior if you remove a different service principal from Microsoft Entra ID and then check a former role assignment.

 Warning